ShubhamDev-AI/udacityDataEngineeringNanodegree/README.md

  Code is developed and tested in Jupyter Notebooks and then "rolled out" to production as python scripts.

-## Project 2 - Data Modeling in Apache Cassandra
+## Project 2 - Data Modeling with Apache Cassandra

 ![Apache Cassandra Logo](cassandraLogo.png)